 |Term (1YR)||16.09.2019 - 23.05.2020|

 |Deadline||(EU only) last spots by Aug 2, 2019|

 Why wait to create?

-Our project based Electronic Music Production & Performance programme is a profound, focussed and innovative learning experience that focuses on learning by doing.
+Our project based Electronic Music Production & Performance Bachelor Degree (BA Hons) course is a profound, focussed and innovative learning experience that focuses on learning by doing.
 Using challenging real-life scenarios you will develop all of the practical tools and essential techniques required to create, record, produce, master and perform your own music whilst you build an artist/producer portfolio and your own unique profile.

 Fully immerse yourself in the subject whilst developing the ‘hands on’ practical tools, technical and creative techniques, industry knowledge, critical analysis and human attributes required to pursue a rewarding and successful career in electronic music production and performance.

 We are passionate about providing a nurturing, caring, relaxed, challenging and creative environment where our team offers uncompromising support for students.